Q: What sets PCOM's Clinical PsyD program apart from others?

 evenings starting at 4:00pm.
 A few courses are offered on weekends (typically electives).

 We utilize a quarter term system: fall term is August-November, winter term is November-February,

 spring term is March-June, and summer term is June-August.
 There is typically a one-week

 A: The comprehensive examination is a 3-part exam.
 The objective (200 multiple-choice

 questions) and take-home essay portions are taken following the completion of the

 first two years of required coursework.
-The STEPPS portion of the exam is completed
+The STEPPS portion of the exam is administered

-following students' 3rd year in the program.
-Students are given 3 attempts at successfully
+and three.
+Students are given 3 attempts at successfully completing each portion

-completing each portion.
-The exams must be taken upon eligibility according to the
+of the comprehensive exam.
+The exams must be taken upon eligibility according to

 doctoral candidacy is achieved and students are awarded the MS in Clinical Psychology